It's January 31st, so you know what that means: It's National Gorilla Suit Day!

 |Rendezvous was just the first example I could think of.|

 Specifically ribs, but I won't be picky.
-I like in New York, so what I see as "Authentic Southern BBQ" isn't really the same as if I went some hole in the wall down south who had been smoking meats since Jim Crow was still a thing.
+I live in New York, so what I see as "Authentic Southern BBQ" isn't really the same as if I went some hole in the wall down south who had been smoking meats since Jim Crow was still a thing.

 I hope you enjoyed my bucket list, and if you ever want to help me out, you know where to find me.
 I don't leave.